ryanisaacg/arcade-engine/README.md

-#Arcade Physics
-An arcade physics library

-##Why Arcade Physics?
-If you want an accurate physics simulation, Box2D and Chipmunk already exist.
-This project uses pixels as a distance unit and milliseconds as a time unit, making integration with pixel-perfect 2D games relatively painless.

-##State of the Project
-The project is currently in its infancy.

-##Roadmap to 1.0
-I want to release a 1.0 version as soon as possible to begin providing a stable API, but a few things need to happen first.
-First, I want to complete the items on this ToDo list:

-Version 0.1:

-- [x] Basic vector and line math
-- [x] Implementation of basic shapes such as AABB, circles, and polygons
-- [ ] A universal shape handle
-- [x] Rotated polygons
-- [x] Simple rectangle polygon constructors

-Version 0.2:

-- [ ] An object structure that stores a collision shape and arbitrary data
-- [ ] A tilemap to store static objects
-- [ ] A quadtree to store dynamic objects

-Version 0.3:

-- [ ] A world to integrate quadtree(s) and tilemap(s)
-- [ ] Object groups that allow simple definitions of interaction behavior

-Version 1.0:

-- [ ] Test coverage on large majority of code paths
-- [ ] In-depth documentation

-Second, I want to use the project in production to see the sticking points in the API and smoothe it over before freezing it.

-##Branch Structure
-Each new feature or modification should be in its own branch.
-Non-master branches are free to fail tests or fail to compile entirely.
-The master branch must pass all tests and must compile with no warnings or error in the latest version of Rust.
-Tags are to be used for releases only, and as such should be treated with the same level of care as the master branch.
+#Arcade Engine
+A 2D game engine written in pure C for writing arcade-style games.
+Arcade-style games feature things like pixel-based physics rather than a unit-based physics engine, pixel-perfect cameras, and pixel-based scaling techniques.

+##Current Featurelist
+- Simulation
+	- Basic vector and line math for 2D
+	- Basic matrix manipulation for a 3x3 matrix
+	- Basic shapes such as Axis-Aligned Bounding Boxes (Rects), circles, and polygons
+	- A single interface to the three shape types (Shape)
+	- Collision and intersection
+	- A QuadTree to store dynamic physical entities
+	- A TileMap to store static physical entities
+	- A World to combine the QuadTree and TileMap and make geometric queries to both
+	- Object groups that govern which objects interact
+- Graphics
+	- A windowing module backed by GLFW
+	- OpenGL texture loading backed by SOIL
+	- Batched OpenGL drawing using the shader pipeline
+	- Support for custom shaders and custom batches
+	- Support for drawing only part of a single texture image

+##Roadmap
+- [ ] Make `ArcadeObject`s drawable
+- [ ] Integrate Window and World into a single Game struct that makes creation easier
+- [ ] Add functions to load "Tiled" files into the TileMap
+- [ ] Add the notion of a discrete level
+- [ ] Add level restart and switch functions
+- [ ] Add the ability to restart, save, load, or close the game
+- [ ] Add window scaling
+- [ ] Define or research a texture atlas format
+	- [ ] Create a texture atlas packaging tool
+	- [ ] Implement loading this texture atlas
+- [ ] Basic animation support
+- [ ] Previous-frame input checking
+- [ ] Doxygen or equivalent documentation
+- [ ] Test coverage of existing modules
+- [ ] Simple HTML5 game build support

+##Why C?
+Adequate solutions to the problems solved by this library exist in other language or are trivial to implement, and I've found most other languages unsuitable for game development.
+Stack allocation is a must, which rules out many higher-level languages.
+Additionally, distribution without requiring the end user install a Virtual Machine or Runtime.